-From the 1960s TV show “The French Chef” came many classic dishes.
-Julia Child made good on Herbert Hoover’s promise of a ”chicken in every pot” by translating the wildly popular French take on coq au vin into the simple dish that it is, made with mushrooms, onions, bacon, red wine, and (natch) chicken.
-Since then, it has been recreated in millions of kitchens.
+Coq au vin didn’t originate on the 1960s TV show “The French Chef” but that’s where Julia Child made good on Herbert Hoover’s promise of a ”chicken in every pot.”
+She translated the original coq au vin into the simple dish that it currently is, made with mushrooms, onions, bacon, red wine, and (natch) chicken.
+Since then, it has been recreated in millions of kitchens thanks to Julia.

-Many of the versions of this dish floating around when Madame Child was learning to cook in Paris were based on ancient recipes that called for a rooster or cock (coq) well past his crowing days.
-A rooster who’s no longer cock of the walk has flesh that’s incredibly flavorful and sufficiently sturdy to stand up to the frying, simmering, and yet more simmering required by this fricassée.
-In addition, the cockscomb, feet, head, and kidneys were tossed in for good measure.
-Blood was also added to the pot for a little thickening power and that oh-so-français touch, which put the dish over the top.
+Many versions of coq au vin floating around when Madame Child was learning to cook in Paris were based on ancient recipes that called for a rooster or cock (coq) well past his crowing days.
+A rooster who’s no longer cock of the walk has flesh that’s incredibly flavorful.
+The cockscomb, feet, head, and kidneys were tossed in for good measure, too.
+Blood was also added to the pot for a little thickening power.

-We’re pretty certain that the doyenne of all things French, the inimitable Julia Child, penned this recipe when she was especially conscious of the need to translate fussy French cooking sensibilities to the American masses in need of manageable cooking techniques.
-As such, a couple common, though not compulsory, flavor-making steps were omitted in the making of this French classic.
-Consider incorporating them back into your coq au vin routine to ensure your stew is imbued with layer after layer of complexity.
-First, uncork that bottle of red and douse the bird, allowing it to take an overnight soak in the fridge to infuse the meat with a subtle but certain depth of flavor—not to mention a slightly freakish maroon hue.
-Drain the chicken then pat it dry and continue with the searing, reserving the wine for cooking.
+With all due respect to the inimitable Julia Child, that doyenne of all things French, there are more authentic versions of coq au vin than her recipe [Editor’s Note: Which David, in turn, has further simplified and streamlined in his version below].
+But the beauty of Julia was that she was especially conscious of translating fussy French recipes for American masses in need of manageable cooking techniques.
+As such, a couple common, though not compulsory, flavor-making steps were omitted in the making of her version of the French classic.
+You can consider incorporating them back into your coq au vin routine to imbue it with layer after layer of complexity.
+First, uncork that bottle of red and douse the bird, allowing it to take an overnight bath in the fridge to infuse the meat with a subtle but certain depth of flavor—not to mention a slightly freakish maroon hue.
+Drain the chicken then pat it dry and continue with the searing, reserving the wine to use during cooking.
 Another easy trick?
-For what we think are obvious reasons, sauté those teensy pearl onions in the rendered bacon drippings prior to adding them to the stew.
-Same goes with the ‘shrooms.
-And never, ever serve the stew straightaway from the stovetop; rather, let it cool and refrigerate ’till the next day, skimming any fat from the surface and heating the coq au vin gently—and we do mean gently—over low heat until warmed through.
+Sauté those teensy pearl onions in the rendered bacon drippings prior to adding them to the stew for what we think are obvious reasons.
+Same goes with the mushrooms.
+And never, ever serve the stew straightaway from the stovetop; rather, let it cool and then refrigerate it ’till the next day, skimming any fat from the surface and heating the coq au vin gently—and we do mean gently—over low heat until warmed through.
 And you thought you didn’t know how to speak French.

 Coq au Vin Recipe